TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

     Some groups don't add HDR to their 4K release name so I suggest to add this Custom Format at the same score as you add one of your HDR Custom Formats.

-    For now it's only FraMeSToR/HQMUX that doesn't add HDR to their release name but in the feature we can add more to it if needed.
+    For now it's only FraMeSToR/HQMUX that doesn't add HDR to their release name, but in the future we can add more to it if needed.

 ??? example "JSON - [Click to show/hide]"